Mazeland/podify-ai-docs/README.md

 ## What It Does

 A Print-on-Demand marketplace where creators can generate AI artwork and sell it on physical products.
-Built to explore DDD architecture patterns and clean code principles in a Laravel SPA.
+Built with a **headless Laravel API** (DDD, SOLID) and a **Vue 3 SPA** frontend, exploring modern architecture patterns with clean separation between business logic and presentation.

 **Core Features:**
 - Automated AI image generation with smart variations